Optical Non-linearities in Plasmon-Exciton Core-Shell Particles: the Role of Heat

-For bare nanoparticles, ab initio simulations have successfully been introduced to explain changes of optical properties upon heating or the transient behaviour after an initial excitation.\cite{Voisin.2001, Hodak.1998, Park.2007} Their main approach is to model the metal's permittivity depending on the electron and lattice temperature in the particle since for bare particles, heat is the source of changes in the transient spectra.
+For bare nanoparticles, such a complete approach has successfully been introduced to explain changes of optical properties upon heating or the transient behaviour after an initial excitation.\cite{Voisin.2001, Hodak.1998, Park.2007} The main idea is to model the metal's permittivity depending on the electron and lattice temperature in the particle since for bare particles, heat is the source of changes in the transient spectra.
 This model has not yet been applied to the situation of plasmon--exciton particles to precisely discuss the role of heat in the metal.

 We want to close this gap with this study by presenting simulations of the transient spectra of coupled plasmon--exciton nanoparticles which are exited off the polariton resonance.
-We combine, on the one hand, the well-established method of reproducing the transient behaviour of gold nanoparticles via Rosei's model \cite{Stoll.2014, Park.2007} and, on the other hand, a recently presented expansion of the Mie--Gans model to describe the static extinction of coupled core--shell particles taking into account saturation of the absorption by the quantum fluctuations of the vacuum field.\cite{Stete.2020} The simulations essentially model how the increased electron temperature changes the occupied electronic states according to the Fermi-distribution and the lattice temperature adds a correction to the free electron damping.
+We combine, on the one hand, the well-established method of reproducing the transient behaviour of gold nanoparticles via Rosei's model \cite{Stoll.2014, Park.2007} and, on the other hand, a recently presented expansion of the Mie--Gans model to describe the static extinction of coupled core--shell particles taking into account the power broadening of the emitters induced by the plasmonic cavity.\cite{Stete.2020} The simulations essentially model how the increased electron temperature changes the occupied electronic states according to the Fermi-distribution and the lattice temperature adds a correction to the free electron damping.
 We calibrate the simulations by comparison to static spectra of the bare gold particles and core--shell particles.
 Finally, we model the electron and phonon temperatures in a two-temperature model and compare the simulated spectra to the results of pump--probe measurements of coupled plasmon--exciton core--shell nanorods.
 Our model system consists of a gold core and shell of the cyanine dye TDBC.
 The particles show strong coupling or at least verge on the strong coupling regime. \cite{Stete.2017,Stete.2018} The comparison between simulations and measurements for various pump powers demonstrates good agreement supporting previous studies which had to argue phenomenologically. \cite{Simon.2016, Hao.2011}